 - 3tbsp sherry

-- Put the butter and milk into a microwavable bowl and warm slightly to melt the butter.
+- First, put the butter and milk into a microwavable bowl and warm slightly to melt the butter.

 - Add in the crumbled up pudding and the sherry and give it a minute to soak up some of the liquid before adding the eggs and mixing together.